dannyockilson/Neuroplayer-to-LabChart-Exporter-Python/QUICK_START.md

 ```

 This will:
-- Read all the text files from the previous step
+- Read all the subdirectories from the previous step
-- Convert them into LabChart-compatible format
+- Combine all channels from each subdirectory into a single unified file
 - Create the final files in "my-ndf-files_text_labchart"

-**What happens:** The tool takes your readable text files and formats them exactly how LabChart needs them, with proper headers and voltage calculations.
+**What happens:** The tool processes each subdirectory (representing one NDF file) and combines all its channels (E1.txt, E2.txt, etc.) into a single LabChart file with all channels as columns separated by tabs.
+This means you get one LabChart file per original NDF file, with all channels included in that single file.

 ## Step 5: Import into LabChart

 Your converted files are now in the "my-ndf-files_text_labchart" folder.
-These files will be named E1.txt, E2.txt, E3.txt, etc.
+Each file is named after the original NDF file (e.g., M1555404530.txt) and contains all channels from that recording in a single file.

 To import them into LabChart:
 1. Open LabChart
 2. Go to File → Open or Import
 3. Navigate to your "my-ndf-files_text_labchart" folder
-4. Select the E1.txt, E2.txt files you want to analyze
+4. Select the .txt file(s) you want to analyze (e.g., M1555404530.txt)
 5. Follow LabChart's import wizard

+**Note:** Each file contains all channels as separate columns, so you'll see all your EEG channels in a single LabChart document once imported.

 ## Common Situations